mashraf94/Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][sign_color]                                            ![alt text][sign_grey]

+3. Tried a Gaussian Blur from OpenCV to reduce any noise in the data:
+  * Reduced the performance of the network, since it reduced the resolution of the images.
+  * The gaussian blur preprocessing failed to improve the network's efficiency hence was removed.

-3. Normalizing the data using the OpenCV Min-Max Normalization:
+4. Normalizing the data using the OpenCV Library Min-Max Normalization:
   * Reduced the pixels values between -1. and 1. to centralize the data around the origin
   * Reduced the data's mean and standard deviation for better and more valuable training.
     - Manipulated the alpha=-1. and beta=1. but other variations caused a drastic change in validation and test accuracies

-4. Shuffling the entire data set, and labels, using the sklearn library:
+5. Shuffling the entire data set, and labels, using the sklearn library:
   * Randomly shuffling the data for training to attain a random distribution throughout each batch for Stochastic Gradient Descent.
   * The shuffling had a major role in the training of the model and a huge impact on the network's accuracy.